What Is a Car Insurance Loss Ratio?

 Even as the overall market improves, several factors continue to put upward pressure on claims costs:

-- 🚗 More severe accidents — Bodily injury severity rose 9.2% year over year in 2024, while driving violations increased 17% year over year.
+- 🚗 More severe accidents — Bodily injury severity rose 9.2% year over year in 2024, while driving violations increased 17% year over year, both contributing to elevated loss ratios in liability lines.

-- ⚖️ Litigation and social inflation — Nuclear verdicts and liability claim severity have surged 64% since 2015, particularly hitting commercial auto.
+- ⚖️ Litigation and social inflation — Nuclear verdicts and liability claim severity have surged significantly since 2015, particularly hitting commercial auto.
+Fraudulent claims in high-litigation states continue to inflate loss ratios industry-wide.

-- 🌪️ Severe weather — Increasing extreme weather events (floods, wildfires, hurricanes) continue to raise regional claims frequency.
+- 🌪️ Severe weather — Increasing extreme weather events (floods, wildfires, hurricanes, and hailstorms) continue to raise regional claims frequency and comprehensive coverage costs.
+Learn more about how severe weather is driving rates higher.

 Loss Ratios by State: Why Rates Vary So Much

 Your state's auto insurance loss ratio is a major factor in why premiums differ dramatically across state lines.
 States where litigation is rampant or weather events are frequent tend to carry the highest loss ratios — and the highest premiums.
-Learn more about state-by-state rate changes for 2026.
+Learn more about state-by-state rate changes in 2026 and how state insurance regulation affects what you pay.

 |---|---|---|---|